Datlyfe/tuneIn/README.md

 # TuneIn
 This is a javascript project developed with VueJs.

-Simple and elegent music discovery app
+Simple and elegant music discovery app
 ## Demo
 https://tunein.netlify.com/
 ## ScreenShot